 🦂2.
 Malware and ransomware

-Everyone knows how disruptive and dangerous malware can be – and if you happen to download a dodgy pirated game or a title from a mysteriously unknown developer, you could find yourself playing a game that's been pre-infected by malicious code.
+Everyone knows how disruptive and dangerous malware can be – and if you happen to download a dodgy title from a mysteriously unknown developer, you could find yourself playing a game that's been pre-infected by malicious code.

 Ransomware is also pretty cruel, and is often used to target MMO players who pour hours and hours of time into their adventures.
 Hackers can seize control of the account, or inject ransomware into bogus third-party offers and items (more on this later), knowing full well that players will pay a lot of money to regain control of their investment.